sebastiandymel/CLI-Argument-Parser/README.md

 ## How to add new options?
 ### Standard CLR types
 Mark property with `[Option]` attribute.
-This will create a default alias with the name of property.
+This will create a default alias with the name of property so it can be used right away by executing
+> C:\>ProgramName -PropertyName value

 To change the alias, mark property with `[OptionAlias]` attribute.
+For example `[OptionAlias("--x")]`, then it can be used by executing
+> C:\>ProgramName --x value

+### Boolean flags
+Boolean properties does not require passing value (it is optional when executing program) For example
+> C:\>Program -SomeFlag
+is equivalen to
+> C:\>Program -SomeFlag=true